 What are this year’s projects/countries?

 Project Pyramid is student-led and the committee is researching and selecting partners.
-Projects will be announced in the middle of November and students will be able to rank their choices in order.
+Projects and locations will be announced during Mod 3.

 How much does the Spring Break trip cost?

 The cost of each trip varies on the destination.
 Participants should budget based on flights, food, and accommodations for 5 to 6 days in the country.
 The TFC will provide a contribution intended to offset travel costs.
 Further information will be provided when the projects are announced so that students can take the costs and respective TFC contribution into consideration when choosing which project they want to participate in.